 There are several options when formalizing a collaboration with an international partner.
-If you need assistance determining what kind of agreement is appropriate for your collaboration, contact Andrea Lupu (email@example.com) at Scripps Oceanography's Office of Contract and Grant Administration (SIO C&G).
+If you need assistance determining what kind of agreement is appropriate for your collaboration, contact Travis Dadigian (email@example.com) at Scripps Oceanography's Office of Contract and Grant Administration (SIO C&G).

 International Agreements and Memorandum of Understanding are reviewed and approved by our SIO C&G office and signed in the Office of the Vice Chancellor for Marine Sciences.
 Please allow as much advance notice as possible, as negotiating with foreign universities and governments can be a lengthy process.

 MOUs involving both SIO and main campus require SIO C&G coordinating with main campus's Office of International Affairs.
-If your MOU involves both SIO and main campus, contact the Director of International Affairs, Michelle Hermas for assistance email@example.com.
+If your MOU involves both SIO and main campus, contact the International Affairs Office for assistance Max Reinke (email@example.com).
 This can take longer, so allow extra time for the MOU process.

 For a complete list of MOUs at Scripps, login here: